-Upon completion of a Mitigation Plan, the Entity must provide attestation to WECC that all required actions described in the Mitigation Plan have been completed.
+Upon completion of a Mitigation Plan, the Entity must provide attestation as soon as reasonably possible to WECC that all required actions described in the Mitigation Plan have been completed.
 The attestation is to be submitted using webCDMS, and the Entity will include information and evidence sufficient to verify completion.
-The BCUC or WECC may conduct a Spot-Check and review the status during Compliance Audits to verify that all required actions in the Mitigation Plan have been completed.
+The BCUC or WECC may conduct a Spot-Check and review the status during Compliance Audits or other monitoring efforts to verify that all required actions in the Mitigation Plan have been completed.

-If WECC agrees that a Mitigation Plan has been completed, it will promptly forward a letter recommending approval by the BCUC.
+If WECC agrees that a Mitigation Plan has been completed, it will promptly forward a letter to the BCUC recommending approval.
 The Entity will also be included in this correspondence.